cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 This proposal targets this kind of applications: those that have an ad-hoc mechanism for transaction dissemination that better meets the application requirements.
-We propose to introduce a `nil` mempool which will effectively act as a stubbed object
+We propose to introduce a `nop` (short for no operation) mempool which will effectively act as a stubbed object
 internally:

 * it will reject any transaction being locally submitted or gossipped by a peer